 Course buyouts for sponsored research that are charged to a research account will be at a rate set by the Dean—currently $15,000 per course plus fringe (the fringe rate is based on the percentage of one’s salary that $15k comprises).
 Alternative arrangements for sponsored research can be negotiated with the Associate Dean for Research when the sponsor or circumstances demand.

 Course reductions may also be negotiated at the time of hiring faculty.
-Whenever possible such negotiations should inform new pre-tenure faculty of the wisdom in banking a course reduction for later use in the tenure process.
-Negotiated reductions at the time of hiring which exceed a total of two course releases should receive prior approval from the Dean.
+SBS departments offer two course reductions for Assistant Professors at negotiated points during the pretenure period.
+Negotiated reductions at the time of hiring that exceed a total of two course releases must receive prior approval from the Dean.

-For a course reduction to further the personal interests or needs of the faculty member, the per course cost is 25% of the academic year salary.
-Any alternative arrangements must be negotiated with the Dean.
+For a course reduction to further the personal interests or needs of the faculty member, the per-course cost is 25% of the academic year salary.

 The Chair may grant course reductions for significant professional duties, schedule management, or any reasonable administrative rationale.
 This practice should not be used as a replacement for personal or sponsored research course reductions.

-Programs and Centers authorized by the Dean my negotiate course reductions with Chairs to facilitate participation in their programs.
+Programs and Centers authorized by the Dean may negotiate course reductions with Chairs to facilitate participation in their programs.
 Such programs, at a minimum, must provide the department with sufficient funds to hire replacement instruction at a rate negotiated with the Dean.
-Agreement to such awards must typically be given, in advance, by the Chair.
+Agreement to such awards must typically be given, in advance, by the Chair